-NAUTILUS RESULTS 2020
+NAUTILUS RESULTS 2019

-Participation in NAPLAN was not required due to COVID.
-The schools results are usually not available to the public as our student numbers are below ACARA's threshold number for public reporting of student achievement data.
+The number of Year 9 students who registered for NAPLAN tests in 2019 was 6 with 4 undertaking the tests.
+The schools results are not available to the public as our student numbers are below ACARA's threshold number for public reporting of student achievement data.
 This is to ensure that the privacy of individual students is protected.